jai2992/chat_buddy/README.md

 ## 🚀 Getting Started

-### Prerequisites
+- Create api key with huggingface, groq, pinecone.
+- Create index with desired name and change it in the files.

-Ensure you have added you own api key to use it...
+- Ensure you have added you own api key to use it...
+- Make sure to run sece_chat_load.py to load data to vector db

-##📚 Screenshots
+## 📚 Screenshots

 ![Screenshot 2024-06-13 193839](https://github.com/jai2992/chat_buddy/assets/136327019/9b9546bf-cdc7-4b32-b5cc-19a5070637ec)